brynnsmith/virtuBadge/README.md

 This program takes user information input via form to generate a .png file that is sharable directly through the application or available for download.

-HTML, CSS, JavaScript, Node.js, Express, MongoDB, PassportJS
+HTML, CSS, JavaScript, Node.js, Express, MongoDB